That means picnics, poolside parties and cookouts!! Yay!

 My extendedfamilyloves when Ibring these to our pool parties!
 I hope yours does too!

-A fresh change from the old premade fruit salads, veggie and dip platter and potato and pasta salads.
+A fresh change from the old premade fruit platters, veggie and dip platter and potato and pasta salads.
 Try something new this year!
 And if you do, let me know how it goes!

 Melon Mozzerella Prosciutto Salad